 The introduction of the Marketplace on the EGI tool ecosystem implies changes on other tools to remove redundancies and implement new workflows.
 This is particularly relevant for tools that already offer features related to the service order management, such as e-Grant and the Applications on Demand service (AoDs).
 E-Grant had been implemented before the service catalogue was defined and since then has been providing a mechanism to support on-demand access to a subset of the services of the catalogue (Compute and Storage), while the AoDs partially implements a service discovery and a user profiling features to identify small research groups (the so-called Long Tail of Science).

-Now that the Marketplace has been introduced, such e-Grant and AoDS features have become redundant.
-For this reason, we planned to convert e-Grant to a backend service for SLA/OLA management that will be integrated as plugin into the Operations Portal.
+Now that the Marketplace has been introduced, such features available in e-Grant and AoDS have become redundant.
+For this reason, we plan to convert e-Grant to a backend service for SLA/OLA management that will be integrated as plugin into the Operations Portal.
 In this way, it could benefit of already available interfaces towards other EGI tools (e.g. the monitoring system).
 In addition, e-Grant logic will be extended to cover the whole service catalogue.
 Also, the AoDs will need significant changes, it will entirely rely on the Marketplace for the user profiling and for exposing its service options (the applications) to the customers.
-Details about the integration of the AoDs with the Marketplace are provided later in the document.
+Details about the integration of the AoDs with the Marketplace are provided later in the document (see section 5.2.3).

-About the relationship with other EGI tools, the Marketplace was integrated with the EGI AAI CheckIn service delegating to it the process to register, authenticate, authorise and profile the customers.
-Customers’ information retrieved by CheckIn could be integrated by the Marketplace as needed during the registration process.
+The Marketplace was already integrated with the EGI AAI CheckIn service delegating to it the process to register, authenticate, authorise and profile the customers.
+Customers’ information retrieved by CheckIn is be integrated by the Marketplace as needed during the registration process.

-GOCDB could be used by the Marketplace to automatically retrieve information about service instances and service providers.
+The service registry, GOCDB, could be used by the Marketplace to automatically retrieve information about service instances and service providers to facilitate the data provisioning.

-An analysis is still ongoing to define the interface between the Marketplace and the AppDB.
-In particular, to understand how to expose the AppDB VMops dashboard to the EGI customers via the Marketplace.
+An analysis is still ongoing to define the interface between the Marketplace and the AppDB, in particular, to understand how to expose the AppDB VMops dashboard to the EGI customers via the Marketplace.
 As first step, access to the Vmops dashboard will be granted to AoDS users requesting Cloud Compute or Cloud Container Compute services.
 This will happen when the integration of the Vmops dashboard with the AoDs is completed.

 Service order management through the Marketplace

-Once a customer submits an order via the Marketplace, it will be pre-processed by the Marketplace and stored in a Service Order Management tool.
+Once a customer submits an order via the Marketplace, it will be pre-processed by the Marketplace and stored in the Service Order Management tool, a system that keeps trace and enables the management of the service orders through manual and automatic actions.

 Service order pre-processing

 The pre-processing is based on an analysis of the ordered services.
-As a customer could request services of different nature, in terms of both service type (e.g. Cloud Compute and a FitSM training) and amount of resources (few resources or a large set of resources), which needs to be managed in different ways according to the EGI IMS.
+A customer could request services of different nature, in terms of both service type (e.g. Cloud Compute and a FitSM training) and amount of resources (few resources or a large set of resources), which needs to be managed in different ways according to the EGI IMS.
 The Marketplace creates a service order for each sub-set of requested services that could be managed homogeneously (with the same IMS processes and procedures).
 For example, if a customer orders some Cloud Compute and Online Storage resources and a FitSM training, the Marketplace will create two service orders, one for the Cloud Compute and Online Storage services, the other for the FitSM training.
-In such way, the Service Order Management tool could trigger the right IMS process to deal with the specific customer’s request.
+In such way, the Service Order Management tool could trigger the right IMS procedure to deal with the specific customer’s request.

 Service orders are grouped as follows: